CartoDB/dataservices-api/doc/isoline_functions.md

 # Isoline Functions

-[Isolines](https://cartodb.com/data/isolines/) are contoured lines that display calculated levels over a given surface area.
+[Isolines](https://cartodb.com/data/isolines/) are contoured lines that display equally calculated levels over a given surface area.
 This enables you to view polygon dimensions by forward or reverse measurements.
 Isoline functions are calculated as the intersection of areas from the origin point, measured by distance (isodistance) or time (isochrone).
 For example, the distance of a road from a sidewalk.
-Isoline functions through CartoDB are available by requesting a single function in the Data Services API.
+Isoline services through CartoDB are available by requesting a single function in the Data Services API.

 _**This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota Information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) section for details, and recommendations, about to quota consumption._